adiag321/Data-Analysis-Of-Boston-Airbnb-Using-R/README.md

 The data defination can be found in this link - <a href = "https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=982310896" target="blank"> Link </a>

 In this analysis, we observed,
-1. How the vibe varies with neighborhood
+1. How the vibe varies with neighborhood?
-2. How price of each listing vary by their room type and neighborhood
+2. How price of each listing vary by their room type and neighborhood?
 3. Which area in Boston has the significant number and least number of listings?